Homemade Angel Food Cake: Our Traditional Family Birthday Cake

 Combine egg whites, salt, cream of tartar and flavourings in large mixing bowl

 Beat (at no. 12 speed, if you have a Sunbeam) until whites are stiff and hold a peak (1 1/2 to 2 minutes: do beat until dry: do not overbeat)

 Sprinkle in rapidly, while beating (number 8 speed) the sifted cup of granulated sugar (about 1 minute); scrape the bowl gently toward beaters, as necessary

-Turn speed to very low, and sprinkle in sifted flour sugar mixture slowly, but evenly, folding into the whites evenly using the up and over fold motion (about 1 and 1/2 minute)
+Turn speed to very low, and sprinkle in sifted flour-sugar mixture slowly, folding into the whites evenly using the up and over fold motion (about 1 and 1/2 minute)